Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 To learn what false color is, we first have to learn about true color. **True color** is the name given to images that represent natural colors - all the colors a human eye can see ranging from ~400-700 nm.
 We can't see electromagnatic waves that have a lower or higher wavelength.

-Due to technological contraints and a focus on usability, earlier satellites' instruments usually didn't bother sampling all color bands, instead receiving other wavelengths that are more important for research such as different infrared bands.
+Due to technological contraints and a focus on usability, earlier satellites' instruments usually didn't bother sampling all color bands, instead receiving other wavelengths that are more important for research such as different infrareds.

 As an example, these are the channels present on the AVHRR/3 instrument flown on MetOp and NOAA POES satellites: